Robotic Gynecologic Surgery

 The revolutionary robotics technology of the da Vinci system elevates minimally invasive gynecologic surgery to an unprecedented level and increases the number of options for women facing surgery.
 NYU Winthrop’s latest da Vinci system provides a complete 4-quadrant view of the surgical area, allowing the surgeon a more complete view and even greater precision.

 NYU Winthrop’s surgeons perform robotic gynecologic surgery with greater precision and control, minimizing the pain and risk associated with large incisions while increasing the likelihood of a fast recovery and excellent clinical outcomes.

 Eva Chalas, MD, Chief of Gynecological Oncology and Physician Director, NYU Winthrop Hospital Cancer Center, emphasized that when appropriate, da Vinci robotic surgery is a far superior approach to [open] surgery.
 “The [robotic] surgeon’s view of the surgical field exceeds what is achieved with the natural eye,” Dr. Chalas said, “and the control over the instruments is more precise thanks to technology that translates the surgeon’s movements into exquisitely defined movements by the robotic instruments.”

 Award-Winning Robotic Gynecologic Surgery

-Additionally, U.S. News & World Report’s definitive “Best Hospitals” annual report has recognized Winthrop-University Hospital as one of the “Best Regional Hospitals” for Gynecology in 2013 and 2014.
+Additionally, U.S. News & World Report’s definitive “Best Hospitals” annual report has recognized NYU Winthrop Hospital as one of the “Best Regional Hospitals” for Gynecology in 2013 and 2014.
 Over 5,000 U.S. hospitals nationwide were surveyed.